Ramya152/HAR_LSTM/README.md

 # Human_Activity_Recognition_App
-The model works well but the problem is integrating it with an application on mobile....
+The model works well , gotta integrate it with a mobile app